Merton London Borough Council

-Merton London Borough Council, which styles itself Merton Council, is the local authority for the London Borough of Merton in Greater London, England.
+Merton London Borough Council, which styles itself as Merton Council, is the local authority for the London Borough of Merton in Greater London, England.
+The council is responsible for providing certain services within the borough.
 The council has been under Labour majority control since 2014.
 The council is based at Merton Civic Centre in Morden.

 History

 The London Borough of Merton and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's three outgoing authorities, being the councils of the municipal boroughs of Mitcham and Wimbledon and the urban district of Merton and Morden.
 The new council formally came into its powers on 1 April 1965, at which point the old districts and their councils were abolished.

 The council's full legal name is "The Mayor and Burgesses of the London Borough of Merton", but it styles itself Merton Council.

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Merton) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 As an outer London borough council Merton has been a local education authority since 1965.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.